 Parental leave can begin any time within the 52 weeks for the standard parental leave or 78 weeks for the extended parental leave following the birth or adoption.
-However, employment insurance and parental allowance benefits end 52 weeks for standard parental leave or 78 weeks for extended parental leave after the birth.
+However, EI and parental allowance benefits end 52 weeks for standard parental leave or 78 weeks for extended parental leave after the birth.

 Benefit Waiting Period Allowance

 If you qualify for parental allowance and are required to serve the waiting period, we provide an allowance of 85% of your basic pay for the waiting period.

 Salary Used to Calculate the Allowance

 If you are on a temporary appointment at the time of your leave, you'll receive an allowance calculated on the salary stated in your temporary appointment letter.
-If your temporary appointment is scheduled to end part way through your leave, the allowance is recalculated using the basic pay amount for your base position for the remainder of your leave.
+If your temporary appointment is scheduled to end during your leave, the allowance is recalculated using the basic pay amount for your base position for the rest of your leave.

 Income Tax Implications